Alright! Are we ready to step it up??

 Awesome!
 Now, let’s try to do it 5 more times!
 Remember, back straight, look straight ahead, and go slowly.

 Alright!
 Now, we’re going to take that last exercise and add an extension to it!

 Now, stand behind your sturdy chair again!
-Place your hands on the back of the chair, your legs about shoulder width apart, toes pointing outwards, as you did before.
+Place your hands on the back of the chair, your legs about shoulder width apart, toes pointing forward, as you did before.

-Now, slowly bend your knees outwards, keeping your back straight… hold that pose for about 10 seconds.
+Now, slowly bend your knees, keeping your back straight… hold that pose for about 10 seconds.
 Then slowly straighten your legs back out, breathing normally.

 Here comes the extension… Still holding onto your chair for balance, rise up onto your tippy-toes!
 Keep your legs straight!
 Feel the extra pull in your calves?
 Hold that pose for a few seconds, then lower yourself back down, flat footed.

 That’s great!!
 You just gave your workout an extra boost!

 Let’s see if we can do that 4 more times!
 Starting from the beginning!!